Lifecycle

 Do-Then-Confirm Before handing off Verification criteria

-How Checklists Are Derived
+How Checklists Are Defined

 Example

-Given a "code" stage for a practitioner-level CI/CD skill:
+Given a practitioner-level CI/CD skill:

 Read-Then-Do (before coding):